 Ten signs of leadership seem to stand out as being more important than others.
 Each of these leadership signs can be learned by practice and reputation.

 1. Ability to Focus on Strength

 The first sign of an effective leader is their ability to focus on strengths.
 They focus on the strengths in themselves and what there are good at and on the strengths in others what they are good at.
 The fact is that strong people have far more weaknesses, including yourself, than they have strengths.

 You can never achieve greatness and leadership by simply compensating for your weaknesses, but you can become an outstanding manager by identifying your areas of great potential strength.

-Great leaders must have a vision; you will not be a leader without vision.
-They can see into the future and clear, exciting ideas of where they are going and what they are trying to accomplish.
+Great leaders must have a vision; you will not be a leader without a vision.
+They can see into the future and have clear, exciting ideas of where they are going and what they are trying to accomplish.

 They are excellent at strategic planning; now, this quality of vision separates them from managers.
 Provides a comprehensive vision that transforms an individual into a unique entity.

 Nothing is more crucial in collaboration than enthusiasm and a desire to achieve.
 And develop strong leadership is a crucial component of it.
 Strong leaders exude good energy, making them more appealing and increasing trust.